 1 How Do Mendix Web Apps Work?

-Using the WYSIWYG page editor in the Mendix Modelers, users can model pages and interactions that can run locally or be deployed directly from the Modeler.
+Using the WYSIWYG page editor in Mendix Studio and Mendix Studio Pro, users can model pages and interactions that can run locally or be deployed directly from Mendix Studio and Mendix Studio Pro.
 When running locally, the changes are made visible directly.
 This is done with our instant update feature that instantly reloads the UI while preserving the current state, making testing and previewing apps a breeze.

 2 How Does Mendix Support Different Screen Sizes & Devices?